 Although the majority of the Company's sales, expenses and cash flow are transacted in U.S. dollars, the Company has exposure to changes in foreign exchange rates, primarily the Canadian Dollar, Euro and British pound.
-The impact of currency movements on our financial results is largely mitigated by natural hedges in our operations.
+The impact of currency movements on the Company's financial results is largely mitigated by natural hedges in its operations.
 The Canadian operations of JJE primarily conduct business in Canadian dollars.
 Almost all other sales of product from the U.S. to other parts of the world are denominated in U.S. dollars.
 Sales from and within other currency zones are predominantly transacted in the currency of the country sourcing the product or service.
-Approximately 78% of our total sales are conducted within the U.S. and are transacted in U.S. dollars.
+Approximately 78% of the Company's net sales are conducted within the U.S. and are transacted in U.S. dollars.
 Management estimates that a 10% appreciation of the U.S. dollar against other currencies would reduce full-year net sales by approximately 2% and operating income by approximately 1%.